xiangnanscu/js2lua/README.md

 ```
 # Usage
 ## command
-concat one or more js files and transform them to one lua string
+concat one or more js files and transform them to one lua string:
 ```sh
 js2lua [options] file1, file2, ...
 ```